Sid Vicious: Theories about the killer

 In his 2007 book Pretty Vacant: A History of Punk, director Phil Strongman stated that he was convinced that it was actor Rockets Redglare who killed Nancy Spungen, noting that Redglare not only knew about the large amounts of cash kept in the bedside table, but also brought the Tuinal to the party.
 Redglare, who died in 2001, had publicly denied this but privately confessed it to friends.
 However, Howie Pyro insisted that it was Redglare's habit to tell stories to gain attention.
-Strongman also implicated Redglare's friend, punk rocker Neon Leon (some sources quote Leon's family name as Matthews.
+Strongman also implicated Redglare's friend, punk rocker Neon Leon.
+(Note: Some sources quote Leon's family name as Matthews.
 Getty Images quotes his family name as Webster.)
 Leon lived down the hall from Vicious and Spungen and was found to be in possession of many of Vicious's belongings, including his leather jacket.
 Leon claimed that Vicious had given the items to him for safe-keeping.
 He later surrendered them to police.
-Lester Bangs also told The Village Voice that he telephoned Leon after Spungen's death and that Leon had told him he knew who the murderer was, but refused to name the person.
-Leon has since claimed, in two memoirs, that he had already left the Chelsea Hotel when Bangs claimed to have called him there.
+Lester Bangs wrote in The Village Voice that when he telephoned Leon's room after Spungen's death an unidentified man picked up and told him he knew who the murderer was, but refused to name the person.